MarMot: Metamorphic Runtime Monitoring of Autonomous Driving Systems: Uncertainty distributions under nominal conditions

 \subsubsection{Ensemble}

 As mentioned in Section \ref{sec:Evaluation:Baselines:Ensemble}, the Ensemble oracle employs 10 different driving DNNs trained with different initializations.
-For each of the mutations of the driving DNN employed for our internal uncertainties dataset, we also trained 10 models with different initializations, and the Ensemble oracle employs the corresponding mutants of the driving models when evaluating the internal uncertainties dataset.
+For each of the mutations of the driving DNN employed for our internal anomalies dataset, we also trained 10 models with different initializations, and the Ensemble oracle employs the corresponding mutants of the driving models when evaluating the internal anomalies dataset.